venksrid001/cowrie/architecture-design.md

 1. Port (22) is enabled for SSH login.
 1. "admin" user has permission to do SSH login.
 1. Allwed to use basic linux commands, like: nano editor, pwd, whoami
-1. "whoami" command is executable and returns expected outcome.
+1. "locate" command is executable and returns expected outcome.
 1. "userdb.txt" file content format would be "<USER_NAME>:<UESR_PASSWORD>"
 1. Screen size/format would be as per the standard linux editors.
 1. File editiing commands will be stored in a log file and its name will be Cowrie.log
 1. Location of the "Cowrie.log" file will be /cowrie/var/cowrie.
 1. Doesn't have specific hardware requirements.
 1. Only file system will be used to store information rather than using any SQL (like MySQL, SQL Server etc.) or Non-SQL (Like: MongoDB, DyanmoDB etc.) database.
-1. Customization would be required only for 'whoami' and 'nano' text editor in this project.
+1. Customization would be required only for 'locate' and 'nano' text editor in this project.

 #### Dependancies:
 1. Availability of Source code for 'Cowrie Honeypot Server' project for extension and enhancements.